videogame-archive/dat-catalog/README.md

 Each project directory structure depends on the organization of the project.

-Leaf nodes contain the dats, dats are stored in a directory with the dat name without any kind of qualifiers as they will be found in
+Leaf nodes contain the dats, dats are stored in a directory with the dat name without any kind of qualifiers as they will be found in collections.

 For example:
 ```